Learning Test-time Augmentation for Content-based Image Retrieval: Experiment

 {\bfseries{Feature Extraction Time}} The proposed method processes multiple test-time data augmentations and extracts features for each type of data augmentation.
 If this process is done in a sequential manner this will increase the processing time by a factor of approximately $N$, where $N$ data augmentations are applied.
 In this work, the maximum $N$ is 8, and the CPU processing time of our method with sequential processing is on average 0.08(s) per image, which is around 10 times the baseline time of 0.008(s).
 However, we reduced the processing time to 0.02 (s) by parallelizing data augmentations and feature extraction.

 {\bfseries{Comparison with State-of-the-art Results}} We also tested the learned TTA on the full-scale METU trademark dataset.
+The results are show in Table \ref{tab:sota}.
 With the TTA applied off-the-shelf ResNet50/Pool4 MAC features, a MAP@100 score of 30.5 is achieved when the feature size is 512.
 The score decreases to 28.6 if the feature size is reduced to 256.
 These results outperform all previous SOTA results except for the recent method of \cite{tursun2021learning}.
 In \cite{tursun2021learning}, hand-crafted TTA (namely multi-scale resizing), regional attention and a modified R-MAC are applied.
 In comparison, we get a comparable results using only the learned TTA and MAC aggregation.

 A qualitative comparison with the previous two SOTA methods (ATR MAC \cite{tursun2019componet} and MR-R-SMAC w/UAR \cite{tursun2021learning}) on two challenging queries is shown in Fig. \ref{fig:metuqual}.
 In both cases, the proposed method shows outstanding results compared to two SOTA methods and the proposed approach without TTA.
 Although, the MR-R-SMAC w/UAR method shows comparable results for the first query, it fails on the second query.
 This might be caused by the rare red background color in the METU trademark dataset.
 However, the proposed method is still able to return good results because of the grayscale transformations applied from the learned TTA.